History menu >

 We first visited Great Malvern cemetery to search for the memorial to water cure doctor James Wilson MD.
 Interested to find out more about the Victorian section of the cemetery we attended a guided tour sponsored by Malvern Civic Society in June 2013, led by Carleton Tarr, and another in July 2014; we visited again in March 2015 to look for another memorial and to record the Commonwealth War Grave headstones.

-On these pages you will find out more about the cemetery, and stories of some of the people buried here.
+On these pages you will find out more about Great Malvern Municipal cemetery, and stories of some of the people buried there.

 Those wanting to find a grave should know that the Malvern Family History Society (MFHS) has transcribed the burial register into a spreadsheet with permission from Malvern Town Council.
 This has not been made freely available on-line, but it's possible the MFHS might be able to help with your enquiry and provide a grave number.
 Then provided with the date of death and grave number the cemetery manager should be able to help you find the memorial.
 Enquiries should initially be directed to Malvern Town Council.